SEO Copywriting vs. Social Media Writing: What’s the Difference?

 Now, we have blogs, Twitter and Facebook.
 We’re communicating with folks in real-time, breaking down the stuffy corporate Website walls and humanizing our companies.
-We write linkbait posts to drive traffic, send targeted Tweets about our companies (knowing that tweets appear in Google and Bing search results, too,) and pray that people Stumble and Sphinn our latest musings.
+We write linkbait posts to drive traffic, send targeted tweets about our companies (knowing that tweets appear in Google search results, too,) and pray that people like and share our latest musings.

 Having said that, there are some important differences.